Espyo/Pikifen/README.txt

 ===============
     Why did it crash?
         Remember that when you download the engine's zip file, you need to unzip everything inside of it before you're able to play.
-        If you did and it keeps crashing, check the file Error_log.txt in the same folder as the game.
-It should tell you what went wrong.
-If you think the crash is not your fault, please let me know of the problem.
+        If the engine showed you a message telling you to read the readme, please open the file Error_log.txt in the engine's folder.
+            Check the latest session written in the file, and you should find some technical diagnostic information about the crash.
+Right before that, check if the engine reported any problem.
+For instance, the engine could've crashed because you forgot to write some value, or misnamed some file.
+Fix the problems and try again.
+            If you believe the crash is due to a problem with the engine itself, then please let me know.
+I may ask you to show me the diagnostic information and/or the screenshot that got dumped in the engine's main folder.
+These will help me debug the problem.
-        Here are some possible solutions and workarounds:
+        Other than that, here are some possible solutions and workarounds:
             If you get a crash right after a large area finishes loading, and you have a weak machine, it is possible that the engine failed to render the area's geometry buffers.
 Please turn down the value of the "area_quality" option in Options.txt.
 0.3 or lower might work.

     Why can't I see the game window?